melindahiggins2000/A_Series_of_R_Workshops/workshop1/part2.md

 When types are mixed, R sets them all to the type that will best encompass and retain the values.

 We will cover many more variable types in the later Workshops.
-However, let's look at 1 more variable type that is the mainstay of most R data handling and analyses - the Data Frame.
+However, let's look at 1 more variable type that is the mainstay of most R data handling and analyses - the **Data Frame**.
 One way to create a data frame is to combine vectors of the same size together.
 We can combine these using the `data.frame()` function.
-For this example we will combine the `y` vector we created with numbers 1 to 12 and combine these with the saved constant vectors of the month names (`month.name`) and month abbreviations (`month.abb`).
+For this example we will combine the `y` vector we created with numbers 1 to 12 and combine these with the saved constant vectors of the month names (`month.name`) and month abbreviations (`month.abb`) - all 3 vectors of length 12 - although `y` is an integer vector whereas `month.name` and `month.abb` are both character vectors. **Data Frames** are designed to combine vectors of different types together as long as they are the same length.

 ```r
 > df1 <- data.frame(y, month.name, month.abb)
 ```

-You will notice that this new object is create and shows up in the upper right window but is now listed as "Data" instead of simply as "Values".
-There is also now a little blue circle with an arrow in it next to the object `df1`.
+You will notice that this new object `df1` is created and shows up in the upper right window but is now listed as "Data" instead of simply as "Values".
+There is also now a little blue circle with an arrow in it just to the left of object `df1`.
 Click this little arrow.
 This opens up a list of each of the variables now contained inside this data frame.
 You can also "View" the data in this data frame by clicking on the little table/grid icon to the right of the object listed in the top right window.
 This basically runs the `View(df1)` code without you having to type it.
 In fact, check the console window at the lower left to confirm that this is correct.

 ## Let's load a package with added functionality - ggplot2, aka "The Grammar of Graphics"

 What are packages?
 R packages are how additional functionality is added to R beyond what is available in the base software system.
 There are 3 main ways to find packages of interest to add functionality.
 The biggest of the 3 is [CRAN](https://cran.r-project.org/) which is the Comprehensive R Archive Network.
-As of this writing there are over 7000+ packages on [CRAN](https://cran.r-project.org/web/packages/).
-Other places to get R packages include [GitHub](https://github.com/); [Bioconductor](https://www.bioconductor.org/) and simply getting the ZIP file from the creator/maintainer directly.
+As of this writing there are over 7000+ packages on [CRAN](https://cran.r-project.org/web/packages/) `https://cran.r-project.org/web/packages/`.
+Other places to get R packages include [GitHub](https://github.com/) `https://github.com/`; [Bioconductor](https://www.bioconductor.org/) `https://www.bioconductor.org/` or simply getting the ZIP file from the creator/maintainer directly.

 There are a couple of ways to install packages.
 Using the RStudio menus, click on "Tools/Install Packages".
 Usually the default Repository will be CRAN.
 Here you simply type in the name of the package you want "ggplot2".
 Alternatively, you can run the `install.packages()` function.
 The command to install `ggplot2` is